mattpontifex/Rmimic/README.md

 Rmimic
 ==============

-An R package with miscellaneous R functions that are useful to mimic functionalities of popular statistics software packages.
+An R package that mimics the functionalities of popular commercial statistics software packages in that it will compute multiple-related tests.
+However, rather than outputting all results blindly, the package uses the specified/ automatically determined test correction/adjustments and outputs the results in APA format.
+Additionally, when appropriate, functions will automatically break down the data to consider all potential comparisons (A vs B, A vs C, B vs C).

 This package deviates from the typical R ethos such that "super functions" will output results to the console window in a style that roughly mimics the output of popular statistics software packages.
 Test results are also available as environmental variables and console outputs can be suppressed using verbose calls to the function.

-Several functions are also available through the R Studio Addins dropdown menu.
+Several functions are also available through the R Studio Addins dropdown menu to provide a graphic user interface similar to popular commercial statistics packages.
 You may have to restart R Studio after installing the package for the functions to show up.
 Functions accessed through the dropdown menu will pop up a graphical user interface for selecting variables and parameters, when the results of the function printed to the console window along with the syntax.
 <p align="center"><img src="/screencaps/screencap_PopGUI.png?raw=true" width="300" alt="screencap PopGUI"><img src="/screencaps/screencap_PopGUI2.png?raw=true" width="300" alt="screencap PopGUI2"></p>

 Installation